renzorosaz/testFT/README.md

     2. In your terminal, write :
             flutter pub get -> wait some seconds ( this command help yo tou update the libraries in your project)
     3. You have you connect your android device and run your app:
-        There are 2 ways:
-            1. Go to main.dart  and push the " Play " button.
-            2. You can use the terminal and write : flutter run -> wait some seconds ( remember connect your device).
+         You can use the terminal and write : flutter run --debug --no-sound-null-safety